philip12845/Minecraft-Dedicated-Server/README.md

-dedicated server for minecraft thing this is coming soooon when i can be bothered will obvously be setup on linux
+dedicated server for minecraft thing this is coming soooon when i can be bothered will obviously be setup on linux